darkweak/souin/README.md

 ### Træfik
 As Souin is compatible with Træfik, it can use (and it should use) `traefik.json` provided on træfik.
 Souin will get new/updated certs from Træfik, then your SSL certs will be up to date as far as Træfik will be too
-To provide, acme, use just have to map volume as above
+To provide, acme, you just have to map volume as above
 ```yaml
     volumes:
       - /anywhere/traefik.json:/ssl/traefik.json
 ```
 ### Apache
-Souin will listen `apache.json` file.
+Souin will listen to the `apache.json` file.
 You have to setup your own way to aggregate your SSL cert files and keys.
 Alternatively you can use a side project called [dob](https://github.com/darkweak/dob), it's open-source and written in go too
 ```yaml
     volumes:
       - /anywhere/apache.json:/ssl/apache.json
 ```
 ### Nginx
-Souin will listen `nginx.json` file.
+Souin will listen to the `nginx.json` file.
 You have to setup your own way to aggregate your SSL cert files and keys.
 Alternatively you can use a side project called [dob](https://github.com/darkweak/dob), it's open-source and written in go too
 ```yaml
     volumes:
       - /anywhere/nginx.json:/ssl/nginx.json
 ```
-At the moment you can't choose the path for the `*.json` in the container, they have to be placed in the `/ssl` folder.
-In the future you'll be able to do that just setting one env var
+At the moment you can't choose the path for the `*.json` file in the container, they have to be placed in the `/ssl` folder.
+In the future you'll be able to do that by setting one env var
-If none `*.json` is provided to container, a default cert will be served.
+If none `*.json` file is provided to container, a default cert will be served.

 ## Credits